 Fixed income ETFs enable the investor to add the type of bond exposure to his or her portfolio without having to buy or directly manage individual securities.
 By pooling money from a wide range of investors, fixed income ETFs acquire a diversified group of fixed income assets such as treasuries, high yield corporate bonds, or international bonds.
 Thus, the bottom-line objective of fixed income ETFs is that of an index replicative vehicle on a particular bond index but with the liquidity and advantages of being more efficient at lower costs.

 Since they trade on exchanges, Fixed Income ETFs allow investors to buy or sell throughout the trading day at market prices and not only at the end of the day, as is the case with traditional bond funds.
-They also eliminate the management of bond maturity profile, which thus simplifies the investment process involved.
-Since there are short-term, intermediate-term and long-term bond ETFs available, the funds are thus targeted in order to achieve various types of investment objectives-from income-generating to risk management goals.
+They also eliminate the management of bond maturity profile, which thus reduces the need for direct involved.
+Since there are short-term, intermediate-term and long-term bond ETFs available, the funds are thus targeted in order to can be used for different portfolio allocation purposes from income-generating to risk management goals.

 Benefits of Investing in Fixed Income ETFs